How Your Assumptions are Holding you Back and Creating Pain

 However, as author Elizabeth Gilbert says, “People are mostly just thinking about themselves.
 People don’t have time to worry about what you’re doing, or how well you’re doing it, because they’re all caught up in their own dramas.
 People’s attention may be drawn to you for a moment (if you succeed or fail spectacularly and publicly, for instance), but that attention will soon enough revert right back to where it’s always been on themselves. “

-Also, many of us don’t allow ourselves to chase our dreams or go after what we truly want, not because they are impossible dreams; but because we “assume” or imagine it is not possible.
-And since we assume it is not possible, we don’t make an effort to go after them.
+Also, many of us don’t allow ourselves to chase our dreams or go after what we truly want, not because they are impossible dreams; but because we “assume” it's not possible.
+And because of this we don’t even make an effort to go after them.

 Now I am not saying that we need to stop making any assumptions, since some amount of assumptions can be actually helpful in planning for the future and making certain decisions.